Branded Reel: An exploration of branded video

 Storyboard for Video

-I developed a medium fidelity storyboard to represent the motion and cues present in the video to assist in the creation of footage as well as the cues for content that is edited into the reel post shooting.
+We developed a medium fidelity storyboard to represent the motion and cues present in the video to assist in the creation of footage as well as the cues for content that is edited into the reel post shooting.

 Digital Prototype